conduktor/conduktor-docs/docs/platform/navigation/settings/audit-log.md

 }
 ```

-An example Conduktor event would look like:
+Here's an example of a Conduktor event:
 ```json
 {
 	"source": "//kafka/kafkacluster/production/topic/website-orders",